pcc.edu/programs/criminal-justice/

 CJA 100.
 Professions in Criminal Justice.
 3 Credits.

-Provides overview of the various careers in the public safety professions, including police, corrections, parole and probation, juvenile and adult casework, private security, loss prevention, and private investigator.
-Prerequisites: Placement into WR 121Z.
+Provides overview of various public safety careers, including police, corrections, parole and probation, juvenile and adult casework, private security, loss prevention, and private investigator.
+Prerequisites: WR 115.
 Audit available.

 CJA 101.
 Cultural Diversity in Criminal Justice Professions.
 3 Credits.

-Provides introduction and familiarization with communication styles, customs, language and behavior patterns of various cultures, ethnic groups and marginalized populations as employed by and encountered by criminal justice professionals.
-Prerequisite: Placement into WR 121Z.
+Provides an introduction to communication styles, customs, language and behavior patterns of various cultures, ethnic groups and marginalized populations encountered in criminal justice settings.
+Prerequisites: WR 115.
 Audit available.

 CJA 111.
 Introduction to Criminal Justice System - Police.
 3 Credits.